Data-Driven Grasp Synthesis - A Survey: Grasping Known Objects

 \citet{Kroemer:2010} represent the object with the same features as used by~\citet{detry2009Human}.
 How to grasp specific objects is learned through a combination of a high-level reinforcement learner and a low level reactive grasp controller.
 The learning process is bootstrapped through imitation learning in which a demonstrated reaching trajectory is converted into an initial policy.
 Similar initialization of an object specific grasping policy is used in~\citet{PastorIROS2011} and \citet{stulp11learningmotion}.

-\citet{Fario:11} use a multi-modal data acquisition tool to record humans grasping specific objects.
-Objects are represented as probabilistic volumetric maps that integrate multi-modal information such as contact regions, fixation points and tactile forces.
-This information is then used to segment these maps into object parts and determine whether they are graspable or not.
-However, no results are provided on how a robot can use this information to synthesize a grasp. \citet{Romero09} present a system for observing humans visually while they interact with an object.
+\citet{Romero09} present a system for observing humans visually while they interact with an object.
 A grasp type and pose is recognized and mapped to different robotic hands in a fixed scheme.
 For validation of the approach in the simulator, 3D object models are used.
 This approach has been demonstrated on a humanoid robot by~\citet{Do2009}.
 The object is not explicitly modeled.
 Instead, it is assumed that human and robot act on the same object in the same pose.

 In the method presented by \citet{mybib:ekvall}, a human demonstrator wearing a magnetic tracking device is observed while manipulating a specific object.
 The grasp type is recognized and mapped through a fixed schema to a set of robotic hands.
 Given the grasp type and the hand, the best approach vector is selected from an offline trained experience database.
 Unlike \citet{detry2009Human} and \citet{Romero09}, the approach vector used by the demonstrator is not adopted. \citet{mybib:ekvall} assume that the object pose is known.
 Experiments are conducted with a simulated pose error.
 No physical experiments have been demonstrated.
 Examples for the above mentioned ways to teach a robot grasping by demonstration are shown in Fig.~\ref{fig:known:humanteaching}.